-They were hoping to get to the US -- and then Trump banned them
+Families feel the impact of Trump visa ban

 Story highlights

+- Dallal fled ISIS but can't see her husband in the United States

-- Susan, an Iraqi-American, is worried for family members who are seeking asylum in the US
+- Susan, an Iraqi-American, worries for relatives seeking US asylum

-- Mohammed Al Rawi's father was en route from Baghdad when he was turned back
+- Mohammed Al Rawi's father was turned back while en route from Baghdad

 Does the travel ban affect you, your friends or loved ones?
 We want to hear your stories.
 Tag #CNNiReport on social or use WhatsApp +44 7435 939 154 to share stories.